dereuromark/CakePHP-DatabaseLog/README.md

 While file handling requires file log rotation and splitting into chunks of (compressed) files, a database approach can more easily keep the logs together in a single database.
 This is more convinient when looking through them or searching for something specific.

 This plugin internally combines log entries of the exact same "content" into a single row with an increased count.
-Additionally you would want to add a cronjob triggered cleanup shell to keep the total size and row count below a certain threshold.
+Additionally, you would want to add a cronjob triggered cleanup shell to keep the total size and row count below a certain threshold.

 ## Demo
 Clone and install the [sandbox app](https://github.com/dereuromark/cakephp-sandbox), create some errors and browse the admin backend for the logs overview.